intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ---

-## 12. Cookies and Tracking Technologies
+## 12. Cookies, Tracking Technologies, and App Tracking Transparency

 We use the following technologies: